doctorspiffy/CC_CANOE/README.md

 Unity template for off-axis 3D stereoscopic rendering.
 Supports interlaced, side-by-side, and top-bottom stereo.

-Look at CCInstructions2024.pdf for details.
+Look at CCInstructions2025.pdf for details.

 See below for an explanation of the versions of the software.
 I do not recommend using anything older than the CC2024 version.

-Here is the download link:
+Here is the download link for all the versions: https://drive.google.com/drive/folders/1CvOhoQPEVKKqcLJVzQ67VyPYP87xCRBC?usp=sharing
-https://drive.google.com/drive/folders/1CvOhoQPEVKKqcLJVzQ67VyPYP87xCRBC?usp=sharing

 **Versions:**
+- CC2025-ALL-RP.zip - Fixed a bug in the waypoint interpolation.
+Also this version now uses Unity 6000.2.
 - CC2024-ALL-RP.zip - Contains a wholly new implementation that fixes the prior performance problem.
 This new version (tested on Unity 22.3.46f1) now supports Unity's Built-in Rendering Pipeline, Universal Rendering Pipeline, and the High Definition Rendering Pipeline.
 Read CCInstructions2024.pdf above for details.
 This version also adds Space Mouse support.

 - URPCCElementalsEnhanced-2023-07-06.zip - Updated code to work with Unity's Universal Render Pipeline 2022 and RTHandle system.
 Tested with Unity LTS 2022.3.4f1.
 Do NOT use this version yet.
 Unity has a bug which makes the use of very large render textures too slow for practical use.
 This has NOT been fixed by Unity since November 2023.
 See: https://forum.unity.com/threads/terrible-render-texture-urp-performance-2022-2.1393462/